wavefrontHQ/docs/pages/doc/proxies_histograms.md

 my.metric 100 <t7> <source>
 ```

 The proxy aggregates the points and sends only the histogram distribution to the Wavefront service.
-The service knows only what each bin is and how many points are in each bin.
+The Wavefront service knows only what each bin is and how many points are in each bin.
 The service doesn't store the value of each single histogram point, it computes and stores the distribution.

+## Histogram Functions

+After the histogram have been sent to the Wavefront service, you can manipulate the data with [histogram functions](query_language_reference.html#histogram-functions).

-You can now apply other functions to the histogram, for example, you can try to find out what the 85th percentile of the histogram is.
-For this example, you could now write a query like this:
+For example, you can try to find out what the 85th percentile of the histogram is by writing a query like this:

 `percentile (85, hs(my.metric))`